 Firstly, the document gives someone you have designated to act on your behalf.
 This is where the first types of powers of attorneys come to the fore.
 If you suffer an accident after signing the document and no longer have the ability to think for yourself, say due to a brain injury.
 The power of attorney will then come to an end.
 You can have a document that bypasses this by making a durable power of attorney that is not affected by this.

 The powers of attorney has to be in writing for most things.
 The problem with an oral power of attorney is that most institutions will not accept it.
 The document has to be signed by the principal and have witness signatures.
-Some institutions may also only view the document if it has been notarized by a notary public.
+Some institutions may also only view the document if it has been notarized by a notary public in Bangkok.

 Most property transfers in Thailand will require a limited power of attorney to complete a property transfer.
 You will need to speak to a property lawyer about the scope and ramifications in this regards when buying any property.
 This would be the most common use of these documents in Thailand.